Comcast challenges Murdoch with $31 billion offer to buy Sky

 Britain’s competition regulator said in January that Murdoch’s planned takeover should be blocked unless a way was found to prevent him from influencing the network’s news operation, Sky News.

-The Competition and Markets Authority (CMA) said that the deal would give Murdoch, who has been trying to buy Sky for eight years, too much influence and so would not be in the public interest.
+The Competition and Markets Authority (CMA) said that the deal would give Murdoch too much influence and so would not be in the public interest.

 Murdoch’s news outlets are watched, read or heard by nearly a third of Britons and have a combined share of public news consumption that is significantly greater than all other news providers, except the BBC and commercial TV news provider ITN.